FrancisVarga/chrome-analytics-scripts/memory-bank/activeContext.md

 - Transforming raw data into analytics-ready format
 - Implementing conversation processing logic
 - Adding message processing and categorization

+The NocoDB API client has been enhanced with parallel request capabilities using the new HTTP client library, allowing it to fetch multiple conversations and messages simultaneously.
+This improves performance for data collection operations, especially when fetching large numbers of records.

 ## Recent Decisions